NOAA-EMC/bufr-query/docs/python_api.rst

 High Level API
 --------------

-The high level API allows you to make use of YAML files to define the queries and ioda ObsGroup mappings.
+The high level API allows you to make use of YAML files to define the queries and encoded mappings.
 This makes it convenient to use in conjunction with the "script" interface on ioda when you discover that special processing is needed to get the data into the correct format.
 In general this interface will also be faster, as the bulk of the work will be done in native code.
 Here is a simple example in the form of a "script" backend script: